The data were formless like a cloud of tiny birds in the sky

 to organize the script as much as possible in a logical way, e.g. by pairing graphs with relevant analysis outputs

-removing analyses that were tried but obsolete (e.g. because a better analysis was found)
+removing analyses that were tried but were redundant (e.g. because a better analysis was decided)

 6.2 Documenting results to summarize to others (most common)